 Project ECHO (Extension for Community Healthcare Outcomes) was developed in 2003 at the University of New Mexico and is a hub and spoke education model designed to create virtual communities of learners who are then able to provide better care to patients in their communities.

 The ECHO model uses videoconference technology and enabling software to connect health care providers in communities (“spokes”) with teams of specialists and experts at regional and national centers (the “hub”) to increase knowledge and skills to provide better care to patients and families.

-Pallium will be looking to engage with new partners across Canada for this national initiative to improve palliative care capacity.
-Partners are at the center of the Palliative Care ECHO project.
+Pallium is looking to engage with new partners across Canada for this national initiative to improve palliative care capacity.
+Partners are at the center of the Palliative Care ECHO Project.
 If your organization is interested in working with us on this exciting initiative, please submit the form below.

 Are you a care provider who wants to learn more about the Palliative Care ECHO Project and how you can get involved?
 Stay connected with us to learn more as we work to implement this exciting initiative.